-Bai Hao oolong tea, with its multi-hued leaves reminiscent of autumn foliage, is a perfect choice for an autumn tea.
 The name Bai Hao means white tip and refers to the small tender white buds that are picked along with the top two leaves.
-Bai Hao originates from Xinzhu County, Taiwan.
+Bai Hao originates from Hsinchu County, Taiwan.
 This area in northern Taiwan is especially humid and foggy and the natural environmental conditions help to create the special characteristics of Bai Hao.
-Unlike most high-quality Taiwanese oolong teas, which are picked in the spring or winter, the best grades of Bai Hao are harvested in June and July.
+Unlike most high-quality Taiwanese oolong teas, which are picked in the spring or winter, the best grades of Bai Hao are harvested during the summer.
 Once harvested, the leaves of Bai Hao are processed to a greater degree of oxidation (around 50-60%) than other Taiwanese oolong teas.
-The result is a tea with a very smooth and sweet flavor, virtually no astringency, and a unique aroma of ripe peaches and honey.
+A large leaf oolong tea, Bai Hao has a distinctive honey, floral & ripe peach aroma and flavor.

 There are many stories about the origin of Bai Hao tea.
 According to one Taiwanese tea book, a tea farmer in Beipu noticed that small green insects resembling grasshoppers had damaged the leaves of his newly picked spring crop.
 Rather than destroying his crop, he decided to process the leaves into tea.
 He took his finished tea to a local tea merchant, who liked it well enough to pay him twice the price of his usual tea.
 When he returned to his village, he boasted to his neighbors about his success.
 His neighbors believed he was exaggerating and so named his tea, "Peng Feng cha", or Braggart’s tea.